arjun-menon/pypage/docs/docs.rst

 If ``write`` is called from an inline code tag, the result of evaluating the expression (a ``None``, since ``write`` will return a ``None``) is ignored, and the output of the ``write`` call is used instead.

-Execution Environment
-'''''''''''''''''''''

-All code tags share a common environment for local and global environments.
-As such, a variable instantiated in a code tag at the beginning of the document, will be available to all other code tags in the document.
-When pypage is invoked as library, an initial seed environment consisting of a Python dictionary mapping variable names to values, can be provided.

 Block Tags
 ----------